ihh/pixelzoo/README.md

 Introduction
 ============

-PixelZoo is a project-in-progress to build a multiplayer turn-based game using fast two-dimensional stochastic Cellular Automata (CA).
+PixelZoo is a project-in-progress to build multiplayer turn-based games using fast two-dimensional stochastic Cellular Automata (CA).

 The graphics aesthetic is experimental and minimal.
 Particles in the